- Expedition Ship

 Las Bachas Beach is located in the north of Santa Cruz Island.
 Its soft, white sand is derived from decomposed coral, making it a favorite nesting site for sea turtles.
 Behind the beach there is a small brackish lagoon, where it is possible to observe flamingos and other coastal birds, such as black-necked stilts and whimbrels.You will be transferred from the Eclipse to Baltra airport in time to catch your return flights.

 This itinerary is subject to change.
 ExpeditionTrips.com is not responsible for itinerary changes.

-Since children are more active than adults, the guides will organize separate activities such as faster but educational walks, beach games, onboard activities, special briefings for children, and special menus and mealtimes.
+Guides will organize separate activities such as faster but educational walks, beach games, onboard activities, special briefings for children, and special menus and mealtimes.
 Specialist guides can be assigned to educate and entertain your children throughout the day (group minimum of 10 children), while you enjoy the cruise at your own pace.
 However, if parents wish to take their children with them in their group, they may do so.
 Note: On family departures, minimum child age is 4 years.
-On non-family departures, minimum child age is 8 years.
+On non-family departures, minimum child age is 7 years.

 Cabin accommodations aboard ship; meals aboard ship; all shore activities and excursions; all soft drinks and juices on board; complimentary one-time fully stocked mini-bar in deluxe staterooms; naturalist guide service; onboard star gazing with a naturalist guide; use of snorkeling gear and wetsuits; VIP lounge on outbound flight from Galapagos; onboard complimentary refillable sports water bottle (purified water stations are available throughout vessel); complimentary use of robes in all cabins; sharing transfers between the airport in Baltra and the dock.